Reduce disk space usage?

 https://feeding.cloud.geek.nz/posts/serving-pre-compressed-files-using/ for apache configuration?

-#2 Updated by Jeremy Wolcott about 3 years ago
+#2 Updated by Jeremy Wolcott over 4 years ago

 Unfortunately you can't change the Apache headers sent with content without changing the directives in the master config file (not supported in .htaccess, I checked).
 Maybe it's worth fighting with SCD on that one if we can't find a better way, but I'm not keen on it.